TadiT7/treble_experimentations_wiki/Huawei-P30.md

 (Software test points using DC-Phoneix and HCU clients etc...)
 Due to the specifications of EMUI, if you downgrade a terminal that has been updated to EMUI 11, you will not be able to use USB, so it is necessary to select individuals that have not been updated to EMUI 11 or higher.

+## Confirmed problem
+Other devices will not recognize this device even if I make a USB connection.
+(Perhaps the limits imposed by Huawei.)

 ## Hardware support